antonioalanxs/FindMyPatient/README.md

 |    Patient    |   12345678A  |     root     |

-There are more users, but these are the most representative.
+**Note**: There are more users, but these are the most representative.

 ### User types